google/WebFundamentals/src/content/en/updates/2018/06/ar-for-the-web.md

 question.
 You'll get it a lot.

-Speaking of IO, if you want to hear more about the immersive web in general, where it is, where it's going check
+Speaking of IO, if you want to hear more about the immersive web in general, where it is, where it's going check out
 [this video](https://www.youtube.com/watch?v=1t1gBVykneA&feature=youtu.be).

 ## What's it useful for?